top of page

 Please DO NOT invite friends and family to meet your dog

-Wait until your dog has had time to feel "safe" in his new environment and trusts you.
+Wait until your dog has had time to feel "safe" in their new environment and learns they can trust you.
 Some dogs may behave differently in a home and possibly guard their space from strangers.
-Always proceed slow and have a plan.
-It is always best to meet new people, dogs, etc. outside first.
+Always proceed with caution, go slow and have a plan.
+For example, it is best to meet new people, dogs, etc. outside first.

 https://drsophiayin.com/app/uploads/2017/08/How-to-Greet-a-Dog-Poster.pdf